natasha-ironhack/cedar-pine-client/README.md

 --loading symbol PARTIALLY DONE (make sure all pages have it) --on the cart page, fix the lack of space between the message words "candles" and "here".
 DONE --show logout button DONE
---after logging in, redirect to user page    DONE
+--after logging in, redirect to user page DONE --random number on confirmation page DONE
+--put sign up and log in on same page DONE

 --hide checkout button until after products are added to cart --make green outline for cedar and pine logo